 All hybrid CIA techniques surveyed except one combined two CIA techniques.
 This shows that a combination of two techniques is sufficient to bring about an improvement in the accuracy of estimated impacts without incurring too much time overhead.
 Also, all hybrid techniques analyzing textual source code data have utilized Latent Semantic Indexing (LSI) for computing conceptual dependencies.
 However, LSI has been found not to have some shortcomings such as the inability to effectively resolve polysemy problems and also difficulty in interpretation of results thereby affecting its performance [32][33].
 Since the choice of Information Retrieval (IR) model employed for textual analysis is crucial to getting best results for analyzing textual information and overall best results for estimating source code change impacts [34][35], there is a need to utilize other categories of IR models, particularly topic models like Latent Dirichlet Allocation (LDA) and its extensions as well as those based on deep learning techniques.
-Another point worthy of mention is the fact that hybrid techniques which rely on run time or evolutionary information may not always be applicable since such information like the structured and textual information found in source code data which will always be available.
+Another point worthy of mention is the fact that hybrid techniques which rely on run time or evolutionary information may not always be applicable since such information may not be available.
+It is therefore necessary to come up with hybrid techniques that depend on sources of information like the structured and textual information found in source code data which will always be available.
 A comparison of the hybrid CIA techniques surveyed based on the types of CIA techniques utilized is given in Table 3.